Dangers Of Cat Urine: Fumes, Toxicity, Allergies, And Health Risks

 There are many advantages when it comes to keeping your cat strictly indoors.
 The great outdoors pose dangers of parasites, homeless feral cats, diseases, dirt, risks of running away … the list goes on and on.

 Not only are indoor cats less likely to contract fleas or other types of diseases, but they are generally safer being away from the dangers of the outdoor world.

 On the other hand, keeping your cat strictly indoors doesn’t come without complications.
 You’ll be finding cat hair on your clothes, furniture pieces, and even in your soup.
-Your cat may want to use your bed instead of its own cat bed.
-It will probably also want to use your furniture instead of its designated scratching posts and pads.
+Your cat may want to use your bed instead of his cat bed.
+It will probably also want to use your furniture instead of his designated scratching posts and pads.

 And most of all – you’ll have to deal with the horror of constantly cleaning up the litter box!
 Which, to be frank, is the last thing any of us want to do after coming home from work.

 And dealing with cat urine is far more dangerous than dealing with cat hair.
-In fact, it can cause you and the rest of the people residing in your household serious health problems.
+It can cause you and the rest of the people residing in your household serious health problems.